Korviaaslax – Chapter Fifteen

 Kor thoroughly probed and identified residual gestures and tics.
 Memory could have been transferred, but with assurances that JUu sent Zadarius, there was no way open to argue against authenticity.
 She was Pauline.

 “You could have been stolen,” Rikita was not convinced.
-“JUu’s Cats could have sipped you, copied your memories, and dropped them inside you.
+“JUu’s Cats could have sipped you, copied your memories, and dropped them inside this you.
 They have that kind of science.”

 “But that is not what happened,” Pauline was distressed.
 She had expected there to be resistance, but nothing like this.